 - Signature & date

 This rare box is in remarkable condition and still contains its precious relics, most likely because it was preserved inside a stupa.
 The contents are essentially intact and comprise the gold finial of a stupa (consisting of a square entablature, or 'harmika', and parasol), a small round gold box filled with tiny beads and rock dust, and a larger round copper box, the contents of which have been removed.

 The Asian Collections, AGNSW, 2003, pg.28.

-Pratapaditya Pal, Orientations, 'Sensuous Spirituality: Hindu and Buddhist Art from the Indic Cultural Realm' by Pratapaditya Pal, pg.
-80-87., Orientations Sep 2000, Sep 2000, 83 (colour illus.). fig.5
+Pratapaditya Pal, Orientations, 'Sensuous Spirituality: Hindu and Buddhist Art from the Indic Cultural Realm', pg.
+80-87, Hong Kong, Sep 2000, 83 (colour illus.). fig.5